TorryDo/ScreenEasy/README.md

 # ScreenEasy 💎 ScreenEz
-🔥 An Android library that provides quick access to screen attributes like: `screenSize`, `cutout`, `status/navbar`, `safeArea`, ... without worry about deprecated stuffs.
+🔥 An Android library that provides quick access to screen attributes like: `screenSize`, `cutout`, `status/navbar`, `safeArea`, ... without worrying about headache, deprecated stuffs.

 &nbsp;